TommyWangZL/Bayesian-ML/README.md

 To ensure that numerical features contributed equally to the model, we applied standardization using StandardScaler.
 This transformation helps prevent features with larger magnitudes from dominating the learning process.
 We standardized all continuous numerical features while excluding categorical variables and the target variable (X1).
 <img width="610" alt="Image" src="https://github.com/user-attachments/assets/33c6b615-89d9-4524-b95f-d3334e31cd58" />

+## Bayesian Network Analysis
+Our analysis of loan data using Bayesian Networks reveals key relationships that impact loan decisions.
+First, continuous variables are discretized into categorical bins to make them suitable for discrete Bayesian networks.
+Most variables are converted to binary "Low"/"High" categories using median splits, and interest rates are divided into three categories: "Low", "Medium", and "High".
+I implement the Hill Climb Search algorithm and the tree search algorithm to learn the Bayesian network.
+The network is visualized and conditional probability distributions (CPDs) are calculated for each node.
+BIC scores are calculated for both models.
+The tree model achieved a better BIC score than the hill climbing model.
+The Hill Climb model shows more complex relationships with more connections, while the Tree model has a simpler hierarchical structure.

 ## Model
 #### Linear regression model